Location

 Before you head to the event, we want to remind you of the importance of adhering to CSTA’s Code of Conduct to ensure a safe and positive experience for everyone.
 CSTA is committed to fostering an inclusive and respectful community for all K-12 CS educators, and we appreciate your support in creating an environment where that is possible.
 This Code of Conduct is required for all participants and is copied below.

 If you encounter any issues or have concerns, please don’t hesitate to reach out.
-You can report any incidents by emailing the CSTA Leadership Team at events@csteachers.org or by texting 740-CS-TEACH (740-278-3224).
-Bryan Twarek, CSTA’s Head of Research and Innovation, will be on call to assist.
+You can report any incidents by emailing the CSTA Leadership Team at emergency@csteachers.org.
+Bryan Twarek, CSTA’s Head of Research and Innovation, will be on call to assist; reach him by call or text at 816-665-5794, or chat in person.

 Expected Behavior